007McCandlish/007McCandlish/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... iOS 15
+- 🔭 I’m currently working on ...
+Counter Terrorism
 - 🌱 I’m currently learning ...
-Hacking
+Hot to Stop further attack
 - 👯 I’m looking to collaborate on ...
-Hacking
+U.S Central Command
-- 🤔 I’m looking for help with ... iOS 15
+- 🤔 I’m looking for help with ...
+Intelligent Ideas
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... @alexanthonym007
 - 😄 Pronouns: ...
 I'm on it